nicholasjackson/demo-consul-service-mesh/kubernetes/traffic_routing/README.md

 # Traffic routing on K8s with Consul Connect
-This example shows how to split traffic between two versions of a service in Kubernetes
+This example shows how to using HTTP paths to route traffic between two versions of a service in Kubernetes

 ![](/images/traffic_routing_3.png)